liferay/liferay-docs/devGuide/en/chapters/05-layout-templates.markdown

 # Creating Liferay Layout Templates

-By now, you've likely added portlets to a page by dragging them from the *Add* menu and dropping them into place on the page.
+By now, you've likely added portlets to a page by dragging them from the *Add* menu and dropping them into place.
 Are there times, though, when you find yourself limited by Liferay's page layout options?
 Maybe your Feng Shui (pronounced *fung SHWAY*) senses are picking up on some negative energy?
 Or perhaps you find yourself adding the same portlets over and over again onto the same types of pages?
 Don't despair!
 Break the monotony by creating your own